kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.91      0.68      0.75     67682
 ```

-For accuracy .69 is better than .68.
-Not a lot better, but we have improved on ingredients, title and none -- and
+For accuracy, 0.69 is better than 0.68.
+Not a lot better, but we have improved on ingredients, title, and
-(directions have gotten slightly worse).
-We added a bunch of features, lets figure out which ones actually helped
+none — though directions have gotten slightly worse.
+We added a bunch of features; let's figure out which ones actually helped
 us.
-Let's try running it without the is_header and is_list_item features.
+Let's try running it without the is_heading and is_list_item features.
 But first, loading even
-a subset (1000) of the items is taking a while (over 50s on my machine, and another 20s or so to train
+a subset (1000) of the items is taking a while (over 50 seconds on my machine, and another 20 seconds or so to train
-and analyze the model.
-Sklearn is automatically parallelizing the training (fit)) and prediction for us so
+and analyze the model).
+Scikit-learn is automatically parallelizing the training (fit) and prediction for us, so
-we can't really speed up model creation, but reading 1000 json and html files is super-paralelizable so
+we can't really speed up model creation, but reading 1000 JSON and HTML files is super-parallelizable, so
-lets change the load_labeled_blocks to be parallilized.
+let's change the load_labeled_blocks to be parallelized.

 For those following along, check out the next step in git: